Camino de Santiago landscape

 What to wear on the Camino de Santiago

-1) Sturdy, practical clothes that work good in all weathers and will stand up to repeated washings.
-They get bonus points for being rainproof or at least water resistant.
+1) Sturdy, practical clothes that work well in all weathers and will stand up to repeated washings.
+They get bonus points for being rainproof or at least water-resistant.

 4) You’ll obviously want to pack warmer clothes when the forecast calls for cold weather and lighter garments in hot weather.
 Good winter options may also include thick scarves, fleece hats, and gloves.